 In Ghana, Twitter and Facebook are usually the top two options for businesses.
 For starters, it’s best you go for these two as they provide the greatest Return on Investment (ROI).
-Other channels include Instagram, LinkedIn, Pinterest, YouTube and SnapChat.
+Other channels include Instagram, LinkedIn, Pinterest, YouTube, and Snapchat.

 Time, they say is money.
 An in-house team with little experience might end up testing platforms.
-But an agency has a team of qualified individuals who know which platform will get you more ROI.
+However, an agency has a team of qualified individuals who know which platform will get you more ROI.

-To run a social media campaign, you’ll need landing pages, videos, design, strategy, execution, blogging and set up.
+To run a social media campaign, you’ll need landing pages, videos, design, strategy, execution, blogging, and set up.
 An in-house person might not be able to handle all these campaigns (plus any other extra role assigned to him/her).

 For a social media campaign to work, there’s a myriad of tools available.
 You can use these tools to track engagement, schedule your posts, conduct analytics and report findings.
 Among the myriad of tools, these are the most common ones.

-HootSuite: This tool helps increase your social media presence by scheduling social content and finding prospects
+Hootsuite: This tool helps increase your social media presence by scheduling social content and finding prospects

 Buffer: An easy and simple tool to share content across many accounts and networks.